networknt/light-doc/content/tutorial/common/discovery/tag.md

 And the result should be the same.

 ```
-["API C: Message 1","API C: Message 2","API D: Message 1 from port 7445","API D: Message 2 from port 7445","API B: Message 1","API B: Message 2","API A: Message 1","API A: Message 2"]
+["API C: Message 1","API C: Message 2","API D: Message 1 from port 7444","API D: Message 2 from port 7444","API B: Message 1","API B: Message 2","API A: Message 1","API A: Message 2"]
 ```

-Shutdown the server with port 7445.
-Now when you call the same curl command, you will an error although instance 7444 server is running.
+Shutdown the server with port 7444.
+Now when you call the same curl command, you will have an error although instance 7445 server is running.

-This is because that 7444 server has tag 'test2' and API B is looking up API D with tag 'test1'.
+This is because that 7445 server has tag 'test2' and API B is looking up API D with tag 'test1'.

-In summary, this step show you how to use environment tag to separate testing instances for microservices.
+In summary, this step shows you how to use environment tag to separate testing instances for microservices.

-In the next step, Consul ACL will be enabled so that only services with token can register and discover from it.
+In the next step, Consul ACL will be enabled so that only services with [token][] can register and discover from it.

+[Consul]: /tutorial/common/discovery/consul/
+[environment segregation]: /design/env-segregation/
+[token]: /tutorial/common/discovery/token/